OpenJML/openjml.github.io/tutorial/SpecifyingExceptions.md

 In order to say that an exception is never thrown, use a `signals` clause with a `false` predicate.
-Then the `signals` clause means --- if an exception is thrown then `false` --- which is equivalent to saying "if true, then an exception may not be thrown", or equivalentlyr, "an exception may not be thrown".
+Then the `signals` clause means --- if an exception is thrown then `false` --- which is equivalent to saying "if true, then an exception may not be thrown", or equivalently, "an exception may not be thrown".

 Here is an example:
 ```